Problem

 Implementation of SACP measures within the scope of the Problem by main main performers

-Ministry for Communities, Territories and Infrastructure Development of Ukraine
+Ministry for Communities and Territories Development of Ukraine

 16